netreplica/graphite/docs/CLAB_MACOS.md

 3. Build a new, custom ContainerLab binary with topology export capabilities.
 Create an alias `clabg` for the binary.

-  Currently (Feb'22), the standard ContainerLab build doesn't have the capability to export a topology data model suitable for Graphite.
+  Currently (Feb '22), the standard ContainerLab build doesn't have the capability to export a topology data model suitable for Graphite.
 There is a [proposal](https://github.com/srl-labs/containerlab/issues/703) to introduce such an option into the product, as well as a possible [implementation](https://github.com/netreplica/containerlab/tree/graph-json).
 The current Graphite version relies on that implementation.

   As a prerequisite, please build a custom ContainerLab binary with topology export capabilities.
 You can continue using the official build for all other ContainerLab operations, and use this custom build in parallel to export topology data.